dgraph-io/dgraph/wiki/content/get-started/index.md

 {{% notice "tip" %}}
 Usually, you need to set the estimated memory Dgraph alpha can take through `lru_mb` flag.
-This is just a hint to the Dgraph alpha and actual usage would be higher than this.
+This is just a hint to the Dgraph alpha, and actual usage would be higher than this.
-It is recomended to set lru_mb to the one-third of the available RAM.
+It is recommended to set lru_mb to the one-third of the available RAM.
 For the standalone setup, it is set to that by default.
 {{% /notice %}}